dan-tee/dan-t.de/README.md

 Installation
 ============

 Deployment is done using Capistrano.
+Check out the GitHub repo and update the ./config/deploy.rb with the paths for your deployment.

-On first deploy you have to create a database.yml file containing your DB configuration and place in in the shared folder of the deployment.
+On first deploy you have to create a database.yml (compare to database.exampe.yml) file containing your DB configuration and place in in the shared folder of the deployment.

 To set an admin password visit [domian]/password/new .

-To keep the secret\_token and the password constant for the next deployments, copy the .secret and .admin\_password from the apps config folder to ../../shared/config.
+To keep the secret\_token and the password constant for the next deployments, move the .secret and .admin\_password from the apps config folder to ../../shared/config.